People Spill The Time They Obeyed The Rules To Execute Revenge

 Manager- I don’t think you even understand what’s going on here.
 That must be a different tool you misjudged.
 I’ll show you what tool that is.

 We go over to the place, and sure enough, it’s the same tool.
 He immediately started yelling and calling for some people and I make myself scarce.
-Safe to say that I might get fired, but I lived this moment and I have a college admission in my hand.”

 3. Teacher Gets Called Out For Their Wrongdoing

 “This happened in my last year of middle school with my English teacher.
 He was the new teacher, and he was supposed to replace our old English teacher who quit during the first semester.
 For some reason, he HATED the girls in my classroom (classes were either exclusively girls, or exclusively boys.
 There were 4 classrooms per generation (two for boys, two for girls).
-He taught 2 boys’ classes and my class who was a girls’ class.

 When this whole mess started, the girls in my class and I noticed he left us A LOT of homework.
 I mean an unreasonable amount, so much so that there were school rules that stated he couldn’t leave us that much homework.
 He left us homework even on days in which we didn’t have his class and he would also assign random work during random times during days that were supposed to be days off (like weekends and holidays).

 At one point, we were fed up and we started questioning him about it.
+Why was he leaving so much more homework for this class?

 My English teacher kept claiming he left every single one of his classes an equal amount of homework.
 He was being a huge jerk about it.
 At one point, he got fed up with us pestering him about the assignments, and he threatened to take disciplinary action if we ever tried to confront him again.

-That is, if we did it without proof that he was being unfair.
+The first thing I did once I was done with online school for the day was make a chart.
 Since this teacher had all of his classes in the same Google classroom it didn’t take me long to figure out how much homework he left for each class.
 I counted one by one how many assignments he left for each class.

 Turns out that in a span of 2 months, he had left 11 assignments for one of the classes he taught.
 They were small assignments too.
 I’m talking about simple worksheets and maybe a small paper on how they were doing now that school was online and they were locked up.
 He left MY class with like 30 assignments.
 I’m talking about making huge amounts of research and then making video reflections on that, reading entire books just to make small summaries, etc. You get the idea.

+I made a chart and showed it to my classmates.
 They were (unsurprisingly) just as angry as I was, and they decided that, yes, I should make a presentation during class.

 The next day, we were on a Zoom call with my English teacher.
 When he finally finished his class, he said the words I was awaiting: “Any questions?”